HakonHystad/uncalibrated_vision/stitching/README.md

 # usage

 The stitching is performed through a GUI which uses a stitching class.
-The user may specify 4 correlating points in the two specified images and perform a stitching.
+The user may specify 4 correlating points in the two specified images and perform a stitch.
 More tile images can be added to the (right of the) reference if the user so pleases.
 If the automatic option is used SURF features are found and matched and a homography is fitted to the normalized data with RANSAC.

 Options:
 - 'High res' will switch out (all non-zero) pixels of the warped tile image with the reference instead of adding them on top of each other.
 Note that this can take some time.